WORK WITH AN LPT™ PRACTITIONER

 BSc, HBFA

-Sonia practises in Greater Toronto Area and
+Sonia practises in Greater Toronto Area and Mississauga ON Canada, as well as virtually.
+Email me here.

-Mississauga ON Canada, as well as virtually.
+Denise practises in the Niagara Region, ON Canada, as well as virtually.
+Email me here.

 Client Testimonials